 Do not solely rely on sources: you need to make a connection with the audience through your own voice and experiences.
 Sources are used to support, not be the focus of your essay.

 Your sources are there to buttress your argument and your claim.

 Your experiences and voice on the matter are just as important as an expert you cite.

 I thought of this argument when Dan and I were running.

-We have a health check for his insurance every March.
-If certain parts of our health check are not to their specifications, we will have to pay more for our insurance.
+We were required to have a health check for his previous insurance every March.
+If certain parts of our health check were not to their specifications, we would have had to pay more for our insurance.

 Not all arguments are the “hot topics”: most arguments are beliefs you hold in high regard.

 They can be spurred by a single incident as mine.

 As the years have progressed, I have noticed changes to my body.
 These are changes that indicate a passing of time.
 Surgery, age, a patella injury, and a torn rotator cuff have caused some changes.